Machine embroidery: History

 Melco patented the ability to sew circles with a satin stitch, as well as arched lettering generated from a keyboard.
 An operator digitized the design using similar techniques to punching, transferring the results to a 1" paper tape or later to a floppy disk.
 This design would then be run on the embroidery machine, which stitched out the pattern.
 Wilcom enhanced this technology in 1982 with the introduction of the first multi-user system, which allowed more than one person to work on the embroidery process, streamlining production times.

 In 1983, Tajima created the TMLE Series Multi-Head Electronic Lock Stitch Chenille Embroidery machine, followed by the TMEF Series 9-needle Type Electronic Embroidery Machine in 1984.
 In 1986, Tajima introduced the world's first sequin embroidery machine, enabling designers to combine sequin embroidery with plain embroidery.

 In 1987, Pulse Microsystems introduced a digital asset management application called DDS, which was a design librarian for embroidery machines.
 This made it more efficient for machine operators to access their designs.
 In 1988 Tajima designed the TMLE-D5 series embroidery machines, with a pair arrangement of lock-stitch-handle embroidery heads, which were capable of sewing multiple threads.

 Brother Industries entered the embroidery industry after several computerized embroidery companies contracted it to provide sewing heads.
 Pulse Microsystems developed software for them called PG1.
 PG1 had tight integration with the embroidery machine using high-level protocol, enabling the machine to pull designs from software, rather than having the software push designs to the machine.
 This approach is still used today.
 Melco was acquired by Saurer in 1989.

+In the 1990s, Wilcom introduced its EmbroideryStudio software line along with the .EMB file format, which became one of the industry's native formats for storing complete embroidery design data.

-The early 1990s were quiet for machine embroidery, but Tajima introduced a 12 needle machine into their series along with a noise reduction mechanism.
+Tajima introduced a 12 needle machine into their series along with a noise reduction mechanism.

 In 1995, Tajima added a multi-color (6-color) type to chenille embroidery machines and announced the ability to mix embroidery machines with plain chenille embroidery.
 They also began sales of the TLFD Series Laser-cut Embroidery Machines.
 In 1996, Pulse Microsystems introduced the computational geometry-based simulation of hand-created chenille using a spiral effect.
 Following this in 1997, Tajima introduced 15-needle machines, in response to the "multi-color-age".